Ion (DC Comics): Return of Ion

-"Sinestro Corps War"
+Sinestro Corps War

-The 2007 one-shot special Green Lantern/Sinestro Corps Special reveals that, like the retconned origin of Parallax, Ion is a non-corporeal symbiote, a separate being, forcefully extracted from Kyle and imprisoned on Qward by the Sinestro Corps.
-Upon expelling Ion from Rayner, Sinestro forces Kyle to bond with Parallax, who possesses Kyle and takes control of his body.
-The Ion entity is eventually freed by several members of the Green Lantern Corps after being experimented on by the Anti-Monitor.
+The 2007 one-shot special Green Lantern/Sinestro Corps Special reveals that Ion is a non-corporeal entity who was forcefully extracted from Kyle and imprisoned on Qward by the Sinestro Corps.
+After expelling Ion from Kyle, Sinestro forces Kyle to bond with Parallax, who possesses him.
+Ion is eventually freed by several members of the Green Lantern Corps after being experimented on by the Anti-Monitor.

 In Green Lantern Corps (vol. 2) #17, the Guardians, feeling that Kyle better serves the Corps as a Green Lantern, choose the Daxamite Sodam Yat as the new host for Ion.
 Witnessing the creation of the new Ion, Superman-Prime attacks him in the skies above New York.
 The pair is matched in terms of power until the fight moves into a nuclear power plant where Sodam Yat's Daxamite physiology causes him to be severely weakened by the lead present in the reactor.
-As he tries to escape the power plant, Ion is impaled with a lead rod by Prime.
-His powers diminished by lead poisoning, Prime beats Yat nearly to death.
+With Sodam's powers diminished by lead poisoning, Prime nearly beats him to death.

 In Tales of the Sinestro Corps Presents: Ion, following the events of the war, the Guardians request Kyle Rayner assist Sodam in adjusting to his new role.
-While speaking about Sodam's history and attitude as a Lantern, it is revealed that Sodam must now permanently wear a power ring (despite his possession of the Ion powers) to prevent the lead in his body from killing him.
-They are then attacked by Nero, who had been freed during the initial assault on Oa but had not participated in the overall Sinestro Corps story.
+While speaking about Sodam's history and attitude as a Lantern, it is revealed that Sodam must now permanently wear a power ring to prevent the lead in his body from killing him.
+They are then attacked by Nero, who had been freed during the initial assault on Oa.
 Kyle fights at less than full power to encourage Sodam to embrace his status as Ion.
-Sodam eventually defeats Nero with exactly the same strategy that Kyle used when Nero first gained the yellow power ring, before the creation of the Sinestro Corp: seizing control of Nero's own constructs.
+Sodam eventually defeats Nero with the same strategy that Kyle used when Nero first gained the yellow power ring, before the creation of the Sinestro Corp: seizing control of Nero's own constructs.

-Yat continued to wield the power of Ion as a proud servant of the Green Lantern Corps before reigniting Daxam's sun.

-"Blackest Night"
+Blackest Night

-In the "Blackest Night" storyline, Sinestro becomes one with the White Entity and sees the beginning of existence and the origin of the emotional spectrum.
+In the "Blackest Night" storyline, Sinestro bonds with the Life Entity and sees the beginning of existence and the origin of the emotional spectrum.
 Ion is revealed to be the first living being that ever willed itself to move.